lhcb/starterkit-lessons/first-development-steps/03a-gaudi.md

 This defines a member variable of type `Gaudi::Property<int>`, and calls the constructor on initialization with several parameters.
 The first is `this`, a pointer to the current class.
 The second is the property name.
 The third is the default value.
 You can also optionally give a description.

-> ## Notes on the new syntax
+{% callout "Notes on the new syntax" %}
->
-> The usage of `this` is a common feature of the new interfaces, giving Gaudi components access to the algorithms that contain them.
+The usage of `this` is a common feature of the new interfaces, giving Gaudi components access to the algorithms that contain them.
 The location of `this` is not consistent across the components, however, as you will see with `AnyDataHandle`.
->
-{: .callout}
+{% endcallout %}

 ## AnyDataHandle